-The Competition Authority recently released Communiqué No. 2018/1 on the Communiqué Concerning the Increase of the Minimum Administrative Fines Specified in Paragraph 1 of Article 16 of the Competition Law, to be valid until 31 December 2018 (Communiqué No. 2018/1).
-Communiqué No. 2018/1 enters an amendment to the minimum administrative fines to bring them in line with the current economic parameters.
+The Competition Authority recently released Communiqué No. 2019/1 on the Communiqué Concerning the Increase of the Minimum Administrative Fines Specified in Paragraph 1 of Article 16 of the Competition Law, to be valid until 31 December 2019 (Communiqué No. 2019/1).
+Communiqué No. 2019/1 enters an amendment to the minimum administrative fines to bring them in line with the current economic parameters.
 The Competition Authority also released the Communiqué on Payments of Joint Stock and Limited Companies Communiqué No. 2017/4, that sets out a new procedure on payments to be made by joint stock or limited companies to the Competition Authority.
 In case a new company is established or a company increases its capital, such company's legal entity is obliged to pay four per 10,000 of its raised or increased capital to the Competition Authority.
 According to the Communiqué, the chambers of commerce, which the company submits its foundation or capital increase to, are entitled to collect the payment on behalf of the Competition Authority.

 There is also a draft Competition Law that is expected to bring about significant amendments to some of the fundamental competition rules.
 After a long wait on the sidelines, the draft law was finally put on the parliament's agenda in late 2013 and it was officially submitted to the presidency of the Turkish parliament on 23 January 2014.
 The draft law proposes several significant changes in merger control (eg, the introduction of a de minimis rule and the 'significant impediment of effective competition' (SIEC) test) and investigation procedures (eg, the introduction of the settlement procedure).
 The draft law is designed to be more compatible with the way the law is being enforced.
 It also aims to further comply with the EU competition law legislation on which it is closely modelled.
 It adds several new dimensions and changes that promise a more efficient procedure in terms of time and resource allocation.
-The draft law was submitted and discussed in the parliament's relevant commissions in 2014.
 Legislative discussions and consultations on the draft law are still ongoing at the commission level.
 However, it remains unknown whether the Turkish parliament or the government will renew the draft law.
 It could be anticipated that the main topics to be held in the discussions on the potential new draft competition law will not significantly differ from the changes that were introduced by the previous draft.